Fakta

 1. Higher Education Entrance Qualification and certified language requirements in English.

-2. In addition, you must document a driving licence, category B (passenger car, etc.) or category S (snowmobile) valid in Norway.
+2. In addition, you must document a driving licence (both sides of the document are required), category B (passenger car, etc.) or category S (snowmobile) valid in Norway.
+For more information, see EEA Regulations.

-3. Relevant practical experience requirements
+3. Relevant practical experience requirements.

 Relevant practical experience for admission to the Arctic Nature Guide program is: